-Co-Founder and Artistic Director Brian Garman leading orchestra rehearsal.
+Artistic Director and Co-Founder Brian Garman leading orchestra rehearsal.

 2017's Ariadne auf Naxos.
 Photo Credit: Ken Howard Photography.

 Students and individuals interested in gaining educational and hands-on experience in the opera and performing arts industries are invited to apply for Berkshire Opera Festival (BOF)’s Summer Internship Program.
-Interns will work closely with BOF year-round and seasonal staff and artists to support the 2021 Festival Season.
+Interns will work closely with BOF year-round and seasonal staff and artists to support the efforts of our festival season.

 Marketing and Administration Internship